 Note that we have already mentioned all of these points in the section on the typical structure of a game design document.
 But we were not talking about step-by-step instructions or a full-fledged game development document template.
 These are just milestones that must be present in the documentation, but which do not give you an answer to the question of where is your promised template.

-Our task is to simplify your life as much as possible and break this ice of information for everyone about anything.
+Our task is to simplify your life as much as possible and break this ice of information for everyone about nothing.

-The paragraphs marked as optional can be skipped: you may not yet know exactly what the gameplay will be or are not ready to decide exactly on the engine.
-Already in the process of work, the team will help you formulate the missing information, advise on creative and technical solutions and add all this to the document on their own.
+The paragraphs marked as optional can be skipped – you may not yet know exactly what the gameplay will be like, or you are not ready to decide exactly on the engine.
+Already in the process of work, the team will help you formulate the missing information, advise on creative and technical solutions, and add all this to the document on their own.

-All the information you need in one placeGet your template
+All the information you need in one place.
+You are welcomeGet your template

-With the help of the information obtained from this game document template, we can make a quick and fairly accurate calculation of the cost of developing a game and plan a timeline.
-You can start filling it out now, saving you a lot of time and resources.
+With the help of the information obtained from this game document template, we can make a quick and fairly accurate calculation of the cost of developing a game and plan the timing.
+You can start filling it out right now, which will save you a lot of time and resources.

 Game design documents are often not in the public domain.
-But some well-known developers nevertheless launched their documents on the network so that all interested parties could understand what a kind of instruction was for creating legendary games.
-Catch some video game design document examples:
+But some well-known developers nevertheless posted their documents on the network so that all interested parties could understand how the legendary games were created.
+Grab some video game design document examples:

 - The multi-platform psychological survival horror and action-adventure game Silent Hill 2 developed by the Japanese company Team Silent and published by Konami has a rather long and very detailed game design document with a lot of visuals and diagrams.

-- One of the lead designers of the legendary action-adventure game Grand Theft Auto, originally called Race’n’Chase, shared a unique 1995 material that can serve as an excellent design document example of the most iconic product of the gaming industry ever.
-It was created and developed primarily by British development company Rockstar North (formerly DMA Design) and produced by Rockstar Games.
+- One of the lead designers of the legendary action-adventure game Grand Theft Auto, originally called Race’n’Chase, shared a unique piece from 1995 that can serve as an excellent design document example of the most iconic product of the gaming industry ever.
+It was created and developed primarily by the British development company Rockstar North (formerly DMA Design) and produced by Rockstar Games.

-- The Doom Bible is the original game design document of the world famous shooter Doom, written in 1992.
+- The Doom Bible is the original game design document for the world famous shooter Doom, written in 1992.
 All 5 main games were developed by the American company id Software, while the development of side games was entrusted to various third-party studios.
-This is a great game design document sample with maps, glossary and detailed descriptions of each episode.
+This is a great game design document sample with maps, glossary, and detailed descriptions of each episode.

-Since game design continues to be diligently and stubbornly confused with game development, we often find on the Internet the belief that the main tools of game designers are Unity, Unreal and other engines.
+Since game design continues to be diligently and persistently confused with game development, we often find on the Internet the belief that the main tools of game designers are Unity, Unreal, and other engines.
 It’s hard to imagine anything more ridiculous.
 And for game designers, such news would be a big surprise.

-Let’s get some more: what is a video game designer?
+Let’s recall again – what is a video game designer?
 This is a specialist who creates a holistic idea and skillfully decomposes it so that other team members can understand their tasks.
 The game design document is the embodiment of their power.
 And various trials and experiments have led to the conclusion that the best tool for presenting it is Google Docs.

 In addition to Google Docs, game designers set tasks and track progress in classic project management software of the company’s choice: Jira, Trello, and others.